Heat takes down more UPS workers during hottest summer ever

 Doctors there took Davis' vitals, realized he was dangerously ill, and called 911.
 An ambulance took him to the ER, where he said he'd asked to go hours before.
 Records show doctors diagnosed Davis with extreme dehydration and elevated creatine kinase levels, a sign that the heat may have started to affect his kidney function.
 He was out of work for more than a week.

-UPS said Davis was relieved of his work and arrived at a healthcare facility within 30 minutes of reporting he was ill.
-"He was mentally alert when requesting assistance," said Gaut of UPS.
-"After seeing the physician at the clinic, he was taken to a hospital via ambulance and after treatment he was discharged that same day."
+UPS said Davis was relieved of his work and arrived at a health care facility within 30 minutes of reporting he was ill.
+"He was mentally alert when requesting assistance," Gaut, of UPS, said.
+"After seeing the physician at the clinic, he was taken to a hospital via ambulance and after treatment, he was discharged that same day."

 Davis is back on his route now.
-Last week, he and nearly 30 other drivers in his hub worked 12-hour days in Florida's sticky heat.
+Last week, he and almost 30 other drivers in his hub worked 12-hour days in Florida's sticky heat.

 "We're being pushed to the limit," he said.